aaronr7734/team-8-project/Deliverable_2_Template.md

 [Links to an external site.](https://ieeexplore.ieee.org/document/8559686)

 Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.

+ - Have a link that will be connected to the outside website that inputs the actual discout, so that the user dose not have to start over in the outside website.
+ - Make sure that only one college student can habe one only account.
 ### 5. Minimum Viable Product (<span style="text-decoration:underline;">Everyone</span>)

 What will be your MVP?
 Which features are you going to validate?
 How?

 Grading criteria (2 points): Describe what would be considered the Minimal Viable Product and how it will be tested (e.g., via implementation, prototyping, Wizard of Woz, etc.).
 Make clear what you are going to validate.
 The MVP should be coherent with the previous sections.

+The MVP will be just the website.
+With no log in at the beginning of the website.
+The product will just be a webiste will all the discouts for college students.

 ### 6. Use cases (<span style="text-decoration:underline;">CJ and Jess</span>)